unikraft/docs/content/en/docs/develop/porting.md

   For example, oftentimes there are differences between Linux and BSD-type OSes which need to be accounted for; and,
 * That all features are necessary.

-In the next section we address how we can make changes to the application before it is compiled by the Unikraft build system in order to address the points above.
+In the next section we address how we can make changes to the application before it is compiled by the Unikraft build tool in order to address the points above.

 ### Invoking the Application's `main` Method